tirthasheshpatel/Data-Structures-and-Algorithms/README.md

 </p>

 ## Thank you!
-<small> Please read the contributing guidelines if you wist to contribute!</small>
+<small> Please read the contributing guidelines if you wish to contribute!</small>